Discover Chiloé Island

 Farming and Cuisine of Chiloé

 The people of Chiloé have adapted to the local conditions of the archipelago over thousands of years, with many traditional agricultural practices still very much in use today.
 Cattle drawn carts are still used to transport local produce such as elephant garlic and potatoes – of which there are nearly 300 varieties!
 Fishermen sell their daily catch, including robalo, pejerrey, trout, oysters and mussels fresh from the sea, in the local markets.
 Learning the history of these traditions, from the first-hand accounts of Chilote farmers on the island of Quinchao while sampling local delicacies, means you not only get a delicious taste of the regional cuisine here in Chiloé, but also benefit from an understanding of a lifestyle which is unique to this region.
-Be sure to try specialties such as curanto, a stew of meat, potato and fish cooked in the ground with hot stones; milcao, a grated potato and pork dish; and mazamorra, a sweet treat made from gooseberries, apples and flour, among many other culinary delights!
+Be sure to try specialties such as curanto, a stew of meat, potato and shellfish cooked in the ground with hot stones; milcao, a grated potato and pork dish; and mazamorra, a sweet treat made from gooseberries, apples and flour, among many other culinary delights!

 Religion and Architecture in Chiloé